New York City Fire Department | Evaluated Learning Experience

 This course is designed for Captains who have been newly promoted to Deputy Chiefs.
 The course is project-based and conducted mostly in small groups.
 Major topics include: roles and reponsibilities, social styles, effective meetings, radio programming, design and coordination of subway medical plans, emergency medical dispatch overview, networking strategies, leadership roles, live drills/simulations, mentoring, report writing, roles at special events, and media inquiries.
 Deputy Chiefs make final presentations at FDNY Headquarters.

-In the lower or upper division baccalaureate degree category, 2 semester hours in Emergency Management/Leadership or Fire Science Administration (6/15).
+In the lower division baccalaureate/associate degree category OR in the upper division baccalaureate degree category, 2 semester hours in Emergency Management/Leadership or Fire Science Administration (6/15).